LUTTAPI123/minecraft-status-discord-bot/README.md

-# minecraft-status-discord-bot
+# Minecraft-status-discord-bot
 A Discord Bot Made For Viewing The Status Of A Minecraft Server

 # To Install The Pakages

-*pip install -r requirements.txt
+- pip install -r requirements.txt

+ - config file => static/settings.json